Thurston County reports 90th COVID-19 death and 45 more cases on Wednesday

 A woman in her 80s became the 90th person to die from COVID-19 and 45 more cases were announced Wednesday by Thurston County Public Health and Social Services.

-The new cases gives the county 68 so far this week.
+The new cases give the county 68 so far this week.
 It follows two weeks in which 300 or more cases were reported for the first time since early January.

 The percentage of positive COVID-19 tests over the past week remains elevated at 8.8 percent, the county health data show.

-Wednesday’s cases gives the county an overall total of 9,296.
+Wednesday’s cases give the county an overall total of 9,296 since the pandemic began.
 Of those, 8,389 people have recovered or are recovering from the virus, 546 have been hospitalized, and 90 have died, including seven in the past seven days.

 The seven were a man in his 80s, three women in their 80s, a woman in her 60s, a woman in her 50s and a woman in her 40s, the data show.